HistoryThis section has been translated automatically.

 Clinical featuresThis section has been translated automatically.

-Extra-intestinal manifestations may occur with a relapse, but also before the initial manifestation:
+Extraintestinal manifestations can occur with an episode, but also before the initial manifestation:

-- Fistula formation (40%), perianal aphthous ulcerations, anorectal abscesses (25%) - Note: often anal fistulas are the first monitoring signs of regional enteritis!
-Note: The term "metastatic Crohn's disease" is defined as a sterile, granulomatous, cutaneous lesion without direct connection to the gastrointestinal tract.
-On the one hand, the term implies a malignant neoplastic process as an underlying disease, on the other hand it is misunderstood that Crohn's disease is a "non-monotopic" granulomatous systemic disease.
+- Fistulas (40%), perianal aphthous ulcerations, anorectal abscesses (25%) - Note: anal fistulas are often the first monitoring signs of enteritis regionalis!
+Remark: The not very meaningful term "metastatic Crohn's disease" is defined as a sterile, granulomatous, cutaneous lesion without direct connection to the gastrointestinal tract.
+On the one hand, the term implies a malignant neoplastic process (metastatic!) as the underlying disease; on the other hand, it fails to recognize that Crohn's disease is a "non-monotopic" granulomatous systemic disease.

-- Acne-like abscesses of the buttocks, lower abdomen and thighs.
+- Acne-like abscesses on buttocks, lower abdomen and thighs.

-- Erythema nodosum, erythema exsudativum multiforme, vasculitis leukocytoclastic, palmarerythema, uncharacteristic pustulosis of the skin.
+- Other: Erythema nodosum, erythema exsudativum multiforme, vasculitis leukocytoclastic, palmar erythema, uncharacteristic pustulosis of the skin.

-Ulcera: recurrent or permanent, usually deep, extensive and very painful ulcers in the oral mucosa (4-20% of Crohn's disease cases).
-Frequency more frequent than in habitual aphthae.
+- Aphthae/ulcers: Recurrent or permanent, usually deep, extensive and very painful ulcers of the oral mucosa (4-20% of Crohn's disease cases).
+Frequency more frequent than in habituated aphthae.
 They are significantly larger and more painful.

-Chronic, inflammatory swelling of the lips (see below Cheilitis granulomatosa or orofacial granulomatosis).
-Coincidence with Pyoderma gangraenosum is described.
-Occurrence of acrodermatitis enteropathica is possible, and individual coincidental cases of Sweet's syndrome have been described.
+- Cheilitis granulomatosa: Chronic, inflammatory swelling of the lips (see below Cheilitis granulomatosa or orofacial granulomatosis).
+Coincidence with pyoderma gangraenosum has been described.
+Acrodermatitis enteropathica may occur.
+Isolated coincident cases of Sweet's syndrome have been described.

 Liver: fatty liver, primary sclerosing cholangitis (K83.0)